 Liberty Tax Online is an online tax prep program created and distributed by Liberty Tax, one of the United States’ leading tax prep companies.
 It’s backed by a thousands-strong, coast-to-coast network of Liberty Tax branches, at least one of which is probably within easy driving distance of your home.
 If you get stumped at any point during the filing process, you can seamlessly transfer your halfway-done return to a physical Liberty Tax office – a nice fallback that online-only competitors can’t offer.

-Liberty Online is a great tax filing option for tax situations of virtually any complexity.
+Liberty Online is a great tax filing option for tax situations of virtually any complexity, making it a natural choice for inclusion on our list of the top free online tax preparation services.
 However, it does have a significant disadvantage that’s worth noting: no free filing option.
-No matter how simple your tax situation is, you need to pay at least $14.95 for your federal return and $29.99 for each state.
-Compared to competitors with similar capabilities and features, such as TaxHub, Liberty Online is on the pricey side.
+No matter how simple your tax situation is, you need to pay at least $24.95 for your federal return and $35.95 for each state.
+Compared to competitors with similar capabilities and features, Liberty Online is on the pricey side.

 Like most competing online tax prep services, Liberty Online has an accuracy guarantee at all price points.
 If you’re hit with an IRS penalty or interest charge due to a Liberty Online calculation error, Liberty Online provides full reimbursement.